+At DSV we always keep in mind the company's best interests in our business decisions while maintaining our integrity and the trust of our business partners.
+As such, we must avoid conflicts of interest interfering with DSV's best interest.
 A conflict of interest occurs when a person is confronted with choosing between or prioritising their professional obligations and their own personal interests.
-You must always conduct business in DSV's best interest.
-It is the responsibility of all employees to exercise sound judgement regarding conflicts of interest and to seek advice from their immediate manager when in doubt.
+It is the responsibility of all employees to exercise sound judgement regarding conflicts of interest and to seek advice from their immediate manager or Group Sustainability & Compliance when in doubt.